 This beautiful DIY Christmas lantern is a great way to add some light to your holiday season!
-This is the perfect craft to celebrate the winter solstice, Christmas, or just for fun!
+This is the perfect craft to celebrate the winter solstice, Christmas, or just for a fun anytime of year!
 Make your very own holiday lantern with a few supplies and beautiful pieces of nature.

 I don’t know about you, but as soon as Halloween is over I start thinking about Christmas!
 I love decorating my home with joyful decorations that fill our days leading up to Christmas with cheer and light.
 One great craft that fits this description is a festive DIY Christmas lantern!
 These cute lanterns have little evergreen clippings that resemble adorable mini Christmas trees.
 They look so beautiful when you add a little flameless light!